-5.3 The proposed project stretch will involve acquisition of about 355.24 ha of land of which approximately 93.12% is private land.
-The project requires about 24.43 ha of Government land.
+5.3 The project requires about 24.43 ha of Government land.
 At many built-up locations land width has been reduced to as less as 17 meters which has resulted in reducing impact on residential as well as commercial structures.
 Table 5.2 indicates that impact on residential, commercial and community properties has not been significant